appfocused/appfocused.com/src/data/blog/static-site-with-aws-cloud-front-gatsby/index.md

   SSL/TLS certificate provides network level protection.

 - **Fast and Global**
-  website is served with improved latency and has lower the load on the origin servers (S3 buckets in our case).
+  website is served with improved latency and has lower load on the origin servers (S3 buckets in our case).

 #### Setup steps and some caveats

 - I created <u>**two**</u> CloudFront Distributions.
 Each of this distributions point to corresponding bucket: one to `appfocused.com`, another one to `www.appfocused.com`
 - For _Origin Domain Name_ I <u>**did not use AWS autosuggest**</u> in the dropdown (counterintuitive, I know).
 Instead, you are expected to manually enter bucket urls provided in _Static Website Hosting_ section (Website endpoint).
 The urls should have form (or similar): `appfocused.com.s3-website-us-west-1.amazonaws.com`
 - On both distribution I set _HTTP to HTTPS_ redirect
 - I left _Default Root Object_ empty
 - I added our TLS certificate to _Custom SSL Certificate_ field

-Once the distributions were created I made a note of both distribution URLs (similar to `d1111111111111.cloudfront.net`), they will play key role in the next step.
+Once the distributions has been created I made a note of both distribution URLs (similar to `d1111111111111.cloudfront.net`), they would play key role in the next step.

 ### 6. Configure your domain to work with Cloudfront